magic-wormhole/magic-wormhole/docs/introduction.md

-The magic-wormhole (Python) distribution provides several things: an executable tool ("bin/wormhole"), an importable library (`import wormhole`), the URL of a publically-available Rendezvous Server, and the definition of a protocol used by all three.
+The magic-wormhole (Python) distribution provides several things: an executable tool ("bin/wormhole"), an importable library (`import wormhole`), the URL of a publicly-available Rendezvous Server, and the definition of a protocol used by all three.

 The executable tool provides basic sending and receiving of files,